 Statistical Abstract of the U.S.: Former U.S. Census Bureau publication now published by ProQuest.
 Full of data and tables created from Census information. || Remote Access

 Texas Law Help: TexasLawHelp.org is a website dedicated to providing free, reliable legal information to low-income Texans.
 It is part of a broader effort within the national legal aid community to use technology, specifically the Internet, to enhance and expand the delivery of legal aid.
 THIS SITE HAS FORMS.

-Texas State Law Library: The Texas State Law Library is a free resource for anyone residing in Texas.
-You will need to sign up for an account with them and let them geolocate you in order to determine your eligibility for their resources, but once you do, they provide access to HeinOnline, FastCase, AILALink, and other legal reference databases.
-They also provide access to various legal e-books.
-However, due to the firewalls at TSU, you cannot access this resource from on campus.
+Texas State Law Library: The Texas State Law Library (TSLL) is a free resource for anyone residing in Texas.
+You will need to sign up for an account and determine if you are eligible for TSLL resources (based on geolocation criteria).
+TSLL provides access to HeinOnline, FastCase, AILALink, and other legal reference databases.
+They also provide access to various legal-related e-books.
+However, due to the firewalls at TSU, you cannot access this resource from on-campus.
 NOTE: You must renew your membership in this library every SIX months and prove your Texas residence at that time via geolocation.